-This article covers everything you need to know about pyrithione soap.
-From the basics of how pyrithione zinc works to a summary of popular pyrithione zinc soap choices.
+This article covers everything you need to know about pyrithione zinc soap.
+From the basics of how the anti-fungal agent, pyrithione zinc, works to a review of popular soaps currently available.

 Table of Contents

 - 1 Basics of how pyrithione zinc soap works

 - 2 Review of five popular zinc pyrithione soaps